mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

       ```

 - git-lfs
     - Make sure you have [git-lfs](https://git-lfs.github.com) installed.

 - You can download Llama2 Chat Model Weights from [Meta](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) or [HuggingFace](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf/).
 You can skip this step [if you are interested in using cloud based LLM's using Nvidia AI Playground](#using-nvdia-cloud-based-llm).

     **Note for checkpoint downloaded using Meta**:

-        When downloading model weights from Meta, you can follow the instructions up to the point of downloading the models using ``download.sh``.
+    - When downloading model weights from Meta, you can follow the instructions up to the point of downloading the models using ``download.sh``.
 There is no need to deploy the model using the steps mentioned in the repository.
 We will use Triton to deploy the model.

-        Meta will download two additional files, namely tokenizer.model and tokenizer_checklist.chk, outside of the model checkpoint directory.
+    - Meta will download two additional files, namely `tokenizer.model` and `tokenizer_checklist.chk`, outside of the model checkpoint directory.
 Ensure that you copy these files into the same directory as the model checkpoint directory.

-    **Note**:
+    **Using Cloud based Nvidia AI Foundational models**:

-        Instead of deploying the models on-prem if you will like to use LLM models deployed from NVIDIA AI Playground then follow the instructions from [here](../docs/rag/aiplayground.md).
+    - Instead of deploying the models on-prem if you will like to use LLM models deployed from NVIDIA AI Playground then follow the instructions from [here.](../docs/rag/aiplayground.md)

-    **Note**:
+    **Using Quantized models**:

-        In this workflow, we will be leveraging a Llama2 (13B parameters) chat model, which requires 50 GB of GPU memory.
+    - In this workflow, we will be leveraging a Llama2 (13B parameters) chat model, which requires 50 GB of GPU memory.
 If you prefer to leverage 7B parameter model, this will require 38GB memory.
-The 70B parameter model initially requires 240GB memory.
+The 70B parameter model initially requires 240GB memory. <br>
     IMPORTANT:  For this initial version of the workflow, A100 and H100 GPUs are supported.

     - We also support quantization of LLama2 model using AWQ, which changes model precision to INT4, thereby reducing memory usage.
 Checkout the steps [here](../docs/rag/llm_inference_server.md) to enable quantization.